AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/working-across-timezones.md

    For instructions on assigning a schedule to a project or a user, see [Create a schedule](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md).

-   For information about how the time zone configured in your schedule affects the distribution of [!UICONTROL Planned Hours] in the [!IUCONTROL Workload Balancer], see [Manage user allocations in the [!IUCONTROL Workload Balancer]](../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).
+   For information about how the time zone configured in your schedule affects the distribution of [!UICONTROL Planned Hours] in the [!UICONTROL Workload Balancer], see [Manage user allocations in the [!UICONTROL Workload Balancer]](../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).

 ### Use calculated time fields in a custom form {#use-calculated-time-fields-in-a-custom-form}